SelimChraibi/DistributedObjects.jl/README.md

 ## Installation

-You can install Dagger by typing
+You can install DistributedObjects by typing

 ```julia
 julia> ] add DistributedObjects